Posted on

 Once the putty had turned an off-white colour to indicate successful mixing, it was pushed into the gapping between the waste pipe and the floor whilst it remained soft enough to shape and manipulate.

-The longer cure time of Sylmasta AB meant that more of the putty could be mixed in one go without the threat of premature curing.
-As the putty was applied, it was smoothed off with a little water and a filling knife and then left to harden.
+The longer cure time AB Original meant more of the putty could be mixed at once, shaped and carefully applied without the threat of premature curing.
+As AB Original was applied, it was smoothed off with a little water and a filling knife and then left to harden.

 Completed epoxy putty filler repair of cracks between a toilet waste pipe and the floor